 Explore more of the Golden State!
 Here are the best things to do in California with kids.

-The Best Things to do in Joshua Tree in the High Desert
+The Best Things to do in Joshua Tree with Kids in the High Desert

 For most families, the main attractions are the park’s boulders, which call visitors to climb and explore.
 Here are some of my favorite spots to visit in the high desert of Joshua Tree with kids.